 What are the aims?

-There are 6 different phases of PECS including how to communicate, picture discrimination, sentence structure, expanding language and commenting.
-This could be using photo, symbol or words to request for what they want.
+There are 6 different phases of PECS, including how to communicate, picture discrimination, sentence structure, expanding language and commenting.
+This could be using photo, symbol or words to request what they want.

 How is it used / delivered/ who is responsible?

-Therapists will have decided if this is a suitable method for your child and determine which stage they are working at.
-If PECS is used for your child their PECS book should be available for them to use all of the time.
+Speech and Language Therapists will have decided if this is a suitable method for your child and determine which stage they are working at.
+If PECS is used for your child, their PECS book should be available for them to use all of the time.
 This will be supported daily by teaching staff and parents.
-If you need symbols or resources please ask your teacher who will support you with this.
+If you need symbols or resources, please ask your teacher.

 Who are the people I need to talk to for more information / support?